 Discover Norway, where high coastal cliffs and steep-sided fjords sit alongside snowy peaks, forested hills, glaciers and Arctic tundra.
 Whether you seek the Northern Lights or the midnight sun, there is always something to explore in Norway.

-Sweden's attractions are many and varied, from the Arctic wilderness of the far north – home to thrilling adventures and the world's first ice hotel – to urban fashion shows, archipelago sailing trips, woodland hikes, great shopping and city's packed full of inspiring architecture.
+Sweden's attractions are many and varied, from the Arctic wilderness of the far north – home to thrilling adventures and the world's first ice hotel – to urban fashion shows, archipelago sailing trips and city's packed with inspiring architecture.

 The world's second largest country isn't short of charms, quirks and attractions.
 Big, boisterous, beautiful and surprisingly hard to define, Canada is a traveller's dream.